makersacademy/takeaway-challenge/README.md

 11.- I define a payment_wrong? method inside of the Order class to check if the payment matches the total to be paid.
 12.- I define a finish_order method inside of the Order class to confirm delivery time or raise and error if the payment was not correct.

+User story4
+13.- I created a Twilio acc and applied it to my app.

 Steps for USER: